zopefoundation/ZConfig/doc/zconfig.rst

 The following methods can be used as utilities:

 \begin{methoddesc}[loader]{isPath}{s}
-  Return true if \var{s} should be considered a filesystem path rather than a URL.
+  Return true if *s* should be considered a filesystem path rather than a URL.
 \end{methoddesc}

 \begin{methoddesc}[loader]{normalizeURL}{url-or-path}
   Return a URL for \var{url-or-path}.
 If \var{url-or-path} refers to an existing file, the corresponding \code{file:} URL is returned.
-  Otherwise \var{url-or-path} is checked for sanity: if it does not have a schema, \exception{ValueError} is raised, and if it does have a fragment identifier, \exception{ConfigurationError} is raised.
+  Otherwise *url-or-path* is checked for sanity: if it does not have a schema, \exception{ValueError} is raised, and if it does have a fragment identifier, \exception{ConfigurationError} is raised.